goauthentik/authentik/website/integrations/services/vmware-vcenter/index.md

 ## vCenter configuration

-1. Log in to VCenter with your local Administrator account.
-Using the menu in the left navigation bar, navigate to _Administration -> Single Sing-on -> Configuration_.
+1. Log in to vCenter with your local Administrator account.
+Using the menu in the left navigation bar, navigate to **Administration -> Single Sign-on -> Configuration**.

 2. Click _Change Provider_ in the top-right corner, and then select **Okta** from the drop-down list.